Award

 Environmental Leadership Awards

-The Environmental Leadership Awards (ELAs) presented by UConn’s Office of Environmental Policy, were created as a way to honor those individuals that have truly excelled in their efforts to contribute to environmental awareness and promote progress in our ‘green’ efforts.
-These individuals have worked with other groups to make real, immediate improvements in the sustainability of our campus and beyond.
+The Environmental Leadership Awards (ELAs), presented by UConn’s Office of Environmental Policy, were created to honor individuals who have truly excelled in advancing environmental awareness and promoting progress in our ‘green’ efforts.
+These individuals have worked with other groups to deliver real, immediate improvements in campus sustainability and beyond.

 A winner is selected for each of the major categories: Undergraduate Student, Graduate Student, University Faculty/Administrator, and Staff.
-There are also ELA awards given to UConn-Affiliated Groups (e.g., Clubs, Organizations, Centers or Institutes), Alumni, and Special Recognition/External groups and individuals who have made significant contributions in executing major projects and initiatives for the University of Connecticut.
+There are also ELA awards given to UConn-Affiliated Groups (e.g., clubs, organizations, or Institutes), Alumni, and Special Recognition/External groups and individuals who have made significant contributions in executing major projects and initiatives for the University of Connecticut.

 Congratulations to all the winners!